 The most common method of how to value a property is to compare it to others that have just sold in the local area.
 The valuers that the bank engages to do this, will do exactly this.

 We recommend that you only consider comparing sales with the following attributes:

-- Within 1 km of the property you’re buying (larger areas for country regions)
+- If possible within 1 km of the property you’re buying (larger areas for country regions)

-- Similar to the property you’re trying to value
+- Similar in as many ways as possible to the property you’re trying to value

 Step 2: Are they comparable?

 Of the properties that have sold recently, focus on the ones that are most similar to your property.

 - Location: Is the location the same distance from amenities / transport and are both streets alike in appearance?

 - Size: Is the land size similar and is the living area comparable?

 - Rooms: Are there the same number of bedrooms, bathrooms and car spaces?